fenago/ml-scikit-keras-tensorflow/labs/lab_14.md

 natural language processing.
 However, we will focus on visual applications for now.

-In this chapter we will explore where CNNs came from, what their building blocks look like, and how to implement them using TensorFlow and Keras.
+In this lab we will explore where CNNs came from, what their building blocks look like, and how to implement them using TensorFlow and Keras.
 Then we will discuss some of the best CNN architectures, as well as other visual tasks, including object detection (classifying